DoorDash Inc. (DASH) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is SB Investment Advisers (UK) LTD with over 62.97 million shares valued at $8.99 billion.
 The investor’s holdings represent 21.70% of the DASH Shares outstanding.
 As of Dec 30, 2020, the second largest holder is SC US (TTGP) Ltd with 52.03 million shares valued at $7.43 billion to account for 17.93% of the shares outstanding.
 The other top investors are Galileo (PTC) Ltd which holds 13.01 million shares representing 4.48% and valued at over $1.86 billion, while Wellcome Trust Ltd (the) As Trustee Of The Wellcome Trust holds 4.44% of the shares totaling 12.89 million with a market value of $1.84 billion.

-DoorDash Inc. (NYSE: DASH) is -1.44% lower on its value in year-to-date trading and has touched a low of $130.00 and a high of $256.09 in the current 52-week trading range.
+DoorDash Inc. (NYSE: DASH) is -4.79% lower on its value in year-to-date trading and has touched a low of $127.13 and a high of $256.09 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DASH stock was last observed hovering at around $142.03 in the last trading session, with the day’s loss setting it -1.34% off its average median price target of $175.00 for the next 12 months.
-It is also 27.85% off the consensus price target high of $195.00 offered by 18 analysts, but current levels are 6.21% higher than the price target low of $150.00 for the same period.
+The DASH stock was last observed hovering at around $135.03 in the last trading session, with the day’s gains setting it 0.88% off its average median price target of $175.00 for the next 12 months.
+It is also 30.3% off the consensus price target high of $195.00 offered by 18 analysts, but current levels are 9.39% higher than the price target low of $150.00 for the same period.

-The stock witnessed a -34.03% In the last 1 month and extending the period to 3 months gives it a -24.36%, and is 5.46% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.04% over the week and 9.53% over the month.
+The stock witnessed a -34.01% in the last 1 month and extending the period to 3 months gives it a -11.87%, and is -3.40% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.90% over the week and 9.14% over the month.

 DoorDash Inc. (DASH) Analyst Forecasts